The Gatekeeping Expert's Dilemma: Introduction

 I focus on communication strategies that are truthful, in line with \cite{milgromGoodNewsBad1981}. \footnote{\cite{crawfordStrategicInformationTransmission1982} analyze non-truthful communication (``cheap talk'') and show that a biased sender coarsens information to achieve credible communication.
 This result resembles the gatekeeper's optimal vague communication in my model.
-However, the underlying economic forces differ fundamentally, beyond the distinction between truthful and cheap talk.
-In their model, the sender wants to convey as much information as possible but lacks credibility.
-In my model, the gatekeeping expert does not want to reveal too much information, as doing so would risk being gamed.} The distinction between precise and vague communication follows the work of \cite{hagenbachSimpleRichLanguage2017}.
+However, the underlying economic forces differ fundamentally, beyond the distinction between the communication technologies.
+In their model, the sender wants to convey as much information as possible but lacks credibility; in my model, the gatekeeping expert does not want to reveal too much information due to the risk of being gamed.} The distinction between precise and vague communication follows the work of \cite{hagenbachSimpleRichLanguage2017}.
 In my model, the auditor's vague communication strategy is a partitional communication strategy. \cite{glodeVoluntaryDisclosureBilateral2018} and \cite{aliVoluntaryDisclosurePersonalized2023} also study truthful partitional disclosure in a monopolistic screening setting.
 These papers derive buyer-optimal communication strategies.
 My setting features different economic forces: the sender (gatekeeper) would like to induce a report that is close to the preferred report, while the buyer in \cite{glodeVoluntaryDisclosureBilateral2018} and \cite{aliVoluntaryDisclosurePersonalized2023} would like to induce the lowest possible price.
 Consequently, precise communication and silence can strictly improve the gatekeeper's payoff, while the buyer's payoff under such a strategy never improves in their models. \footnote{Another important difference is that, in my model, even if we relax the assumption of truthful communication, the gatekeeper can still credibly convey some information.
 By contrast, in \cite{glodeVoluntaryDisclosureBilateral2018} and \cite{aliVoluntaryDisclosurePersonalized2023}, the buyer cannot credibly convey any information if communication is mere cheap talk.}

 Communication and veto power are also featured in delegation models \citep{melumadCommunicationSettingsNo1991,alonsoOptimalDelegation2008}.
 In these models, an uninformed principal sets a decision rule---a stronger form of \textit{ex-ante} veto power---to influence an informed agent.
 In contrast, in my model, an informed gatekeeper uses \textit{ex-post} veto power and communication to influence an uninformed agent.